-Scope note: This property associates an instance of F33 Reproduction Event with an instance of it reproduces.
+Scope note: This property associates an instance of F33 Reproduction Event with an instance of F54 Utilised Information Carrier it reproduces.

 Examples: The activity performed by Schott when producing the 2015 publication of Harry Partch's 'Two studies on ancient Greek scales' Rn reproduced object Harry Partch's holograph manuscript of 'Two studies on ancient Greek scales'

-The activity performed by Cambridge University Press when producing the 2014 publication of Daniel Wilson's 'Caliban: the missing link' Rn reproduced publication the 1873 publication of Daniel Wilson's 'Caliban: the missing link' by Macmillan
+The activity performed by Cambridge University Press when producing the 2014 publication of Daniel Wilson's 'Caliban: the missing link' Rn reproduced publication the 1873 publication of Daniel Wilson's 'Caliban: the missing link' by Macmillan Find a home for this, for instance R27 or R28 Produced?

+R30 produced (was produced by)

+Deprecated

 R31 is reproduction of (has reproduction)